Listen Imagine Compose

 Listen Imagine Compose is a partnership project between Sound and Music, Birmimgham Contemporary Music Group and Birmingham City University.
 It investigates how composing is taught and learned in secondary schools and draws on the expertise of teachers and their pupils, composers, music education academics and arts organisations.
 Since 2010, it has been undertaking action research, holding symposia and running CPD.
 The project continues to develop.

-From September 2015, the Listen Imagine Compose CPD will be available across the country and can be delivered locally in response to demand.
+The Listen Imagine Compose partners are offering the CPD from September 2016.
+It will be available across the country and can be delivered locally in response to demand.
 It will have an option for accreditation by Birmingham City University as a Diploma or MA in Teaching and Learning.
-The CPD offers secondary music teachers the opportunity to develop skills in teaching composing with KS3, GCASE and A level students.
-Contact Judith Robinson for more information.
+The CPD offers secondary music teachers the opportunity to develop skills in teaching composing with KS3, GCSE and A level students.
+More information is available here.